cz0479y/next16-commerce/STEPS.md

 - This user route is actually only accessible when logged in.
 Let's say we want to handle an unauthorized attempt here in a different way.
 This is a general error, will trigger this view on any error.
 Let's enable authInterrupts and create a custom error boundary.
 There is also a version of forbidden.
 Use this either in data access or components.
 - How about excessive prop passing.
 It's a very common problem.
 For exampke, getting the logged in state of a user on the server and passing it to the client.
 - Showcase my user profile.
 Passing props.
 We likely need this loggedIn state all the time.
 - Add authprovider.
-Awaiting this would block the inital load.
-Let's pass it as a promise down, keep it as a promise in the provider, then read it with use.
+Let's pass it as a promise down, keep it as a promise in the provider.
 LoginButton is now composable again.
+Spoiler: we'll get back to this component.
 - Many purposes, any server state you want to share.
 Just remember to not pass secrets.

 ## Client/server Composition